stellar/stellar-core/docs/software/commands.md

 * **fuzz <FILE-NAME>**: Run a single fuzz input and exit.
 * **gen-fuzz <FILE-NAME>**:  Generate a random fuzzer input file.
 * **gen-seed**: Generate and print a random public/private key and then exit.
+* **get-settings-upgrade-txs <PUBLIC-KEY> <SEQ-NUM> <NETWORK-PASSPHRASE>**: Generates the three transactions needed to propose a Soroban Settings upgrade from scratch, as will as the XDR `ConfigUpgradeSetKey` to submit to the `upgrades` endpoint.
+The results will be dumped to standard output. <PUBLIC-KEY> is the key that will be used as the source account on the transactions.
+  <SEQ-NUM> is the current sequence number of the Stellar account corresponding to <PUBLIC-KEY>.

+  Option (required) **--xdr** takes a base64 encoded XDR serialized `ConfigUpgradeSet`.
+    Example:
+  `stellar-core get-settings-upgrade-txs GAUQW73V52I2WLIPKCKYXZBHIYFTECS7UPSG4OSVUHNDXEZJJWFXZG56 73014444032  "Standalone Network ; February 2017" --xdr AAAAAQAAAAIAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAE0gAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA= --signtxs`.<br>

+  Option **--signtxs** will prompt for a secret key and sign the TransactionEnvelopes.<br>

+  Output format by line -
+  1. Base64 upload tx envelope XDR
+  2. Hex tx ID for the upload tx.
+  3. Base 64 create tx envelope XDR
+  4. Hex tx ID for the create tx.
+  5. Base64 invoke tx envelope XDR
+  6. Hex tx ID for the invoke tx.
+  7. Base64 ConfigUpgradeSetKey XDR.

 * **help**: Print the available command line options and then exit..
 * **http-command <COMMAND>** Send an [HTTP command](#http-commands) to an already running local instance of stellar-core and then exit.
 For example: